juliensf/mercury-inttypes/README.md

 'mercury_inttypes' is licensed under a simple 2-clause BSD style license.
 See the file [COPYING](COPYING) for details.

+## REQUIREMENTS

+Building this library in the Java grade requires Mercury rotd-2016-04-14 or later.

 ## INSTALLATION

 Check the values in the file [Make.options](Make.options) to see if they agree